 To remove the highlighted files from the list of files that will be transferred, follow one of the following procedures.

 Click the transfer status box ( ) in the thumbnail of the file that you want to remove from the list to change the icon to .
-Do sume to click the transfer status have not the images in the thumbnail itself.

 Be sure to click the transfer status box, not the image in the thumbnail itself.